wp-plugins/fourteen-extended/readme.txt

 Now with complete width control - go full screen at 3200px or go boxed down to 940px.
 Unlimited width control!

-* And more to come...
+* Plus many more inside...

 Fourteen Extended will help you center align your entire site, set your blog feed to the glorious Twenty Fourteen full width look plus an option to set the single posts to full width too!
 Please report any issues on the support forums.